dpresswood/Programming-Portfolio/README.md

 2. Reviewed webpage comments and metadata for information leakage.
 I manually reviewed the sample HTML application source code in the Apache Web Server directories.

 3. Tested HTTP Methods available on the virtual machine.
+#Student GPA Application
+This programming project involves writing a program to manage a student database.
+A combo box  allows the user to select one of  four database actions.
+The database was implemented as a HashMap, with the ID field as the key and a student record consisting of a name and major as the value.
+An operation is performed when the user clicks the Process Request button.
+If the user attempts to insert a key that is already in the database an error message is displayed using a JOptionPane message dialog box.
+If the user attempts to delete, find or update a record that is not in the database, a message is  displayed.
+After each successful operation is completed a JOptionPane window displays confirming the success.
+In the case of a successful Find request, a window should pop up containing the student's ID, name, major and current GPA.

+Test Cases was performed to show the functionality of each requirement.